 For storied sea views

-Get Hvar from the crowds (sorry) at this nature-inspired hideaway on the Dalmatian Coast.
+Get Hvar from the crowds (sorry) at Maslina Resort, a nature-inspired hideaway on the Dalmatian Coast.
 Decor is rich in heritage: materials include Croatian oak and pine, hewn rock from the island of Brač, and limestone from just down the coast.
 The lands’ pre-existing olive trees were preserved and incorporated into the building of the hotel – ‘maslina’ translates as ‘olive’ in fact.

 One for the books The hotel has an entire menu of cigars to choose from, should you feel suitably decadent, as well as a dedicated garden to light up in.
 The limestone-walled Pharomatiq spa has a gym with sea views, an aqua-thermal suite of steam rooms and saunas, and garden-to-skin spa treatments.